 - Teachers take attendance differently from Administrators, so it is worthwhile knowing the difference.

 - Teachers access the register by clicking on the relevant lesson in their Arbor Calendar on their homepage.
 Then clicking Take Register.
 Click here to see the guide.

 - Administrators take attendance by going to the Attendance Dashboard which is where they can see all registers for all classes.
 Click here for the guide.

-If Administrators are taking attendance for all classes, instead of going into each register separately, it may be worthwhile using the Bulk Edit Marks or Bulk Edit Marks (Beta) options in the attendance section, as these make adding attendance in bulk a lot quicker.
+If Administrators are taking attendance for all classes, instead of going into each register separately, it may be worthwhile using the Bulk Edit Marks pages in the attendance section, as these make adding attendance in bulk a lot quicker.
 Click here for a guide on how to do this.

 As a default, Teachers have the ability to use all absence codes in Arbor (which are taken from the DfE).
-However, once you are live on Arbor, you can restrict this down so they can only put in Present, Late, and Absent (No Reason).
+However, once you are live on Arbor, you can restrict this.
 Get help here to do this.

 In Arbor, there is a specific place in the Attendance section that can be used to see and follow up with guardians of students that have been marked as absent.
 At a couple of clicks, you can send SMS messages straight out to guardians to find out why their child has not come to school.
 You can also log telephone calls in the area and log planned absences for students that will be away from school for a period of time.
 You can find more details here.